dmelo/diogomelofh/content/blog/15/use-sed-to-replace-newline.md

 I've got this code from [this stackoverflow question](http://stackoverflow.com/questions/1251999/how-can-i-replace-a-newline-n-using-sed).

-Update: If the idea is to drop / skip empty lines, you can use grep:
+*Update [2015-11-16]*: If the idea is to drop / skip empty lines, you can use grep:

     grep -v -e "^$"